CorneliusRior/CCRepl/README.md

 # Puppet
 Puppet is a  C# class library for building REPL-style command systems.
-Commands are registered as a hierarchical tree, and can be executed via string input, or directly within commands.
+Commands are registered as a hierarchical tree, and can be executed via external string input, directly within the program, or by running scripts.

 ## Overview
 Puppet is designed to quickly and easily create interactive command environments, scripts, and automation tools.